 Because of the adverse reactions our patients typically have, we have never recommended post-concussion patients take stimulants.
 But traditional ADHD patients might benefit from them.
 It’s worth seeing first how well you do after trying non-pharmaceutical interventions such as therapy and lifestyle changes.
 But if those aren’t enough, you can work with your treating physician to find a medication regimen that suits your needs.

 Don’t Give Up

 Mixing a traumatic brain injury (TBI) with ADHD can result in unpleasant symptoms and confusion around the best way to treat your symptoms.
 Just knowing the symptoms of post-concussion syndrome and being aware that you’re more at risk for concussions if you have ADHD is an important step forward in managing your health.

-If you’ve already sustained one or more head injuries and suspect post-concussion syndrome, sign up for a free consultation.
+If you’ve already sustained one or more head injuries and suspect post-concussion syndrome, schedule a consultation.
 We’ll examine your symptom history and help you decide how to move forward.

 About Dr. Jaycie Loewen

 Dr. Jaycie Loewen is a Clinical Neuroscientist who received her Doctorate of Neuroscience at the University of Utah.
 Her background includes the study of basic and clinical brain injury, including the publication of research regarding mechanisms of epilepsy pathophysiology.
 Her work has elucidated the role of glial and neuronal cell profiles in viral-induced brain injury and acute seizures.
 Dr. Loewen is further a Howard Hughes Medical Institute Scholar, with a Master's in Clinical Investigation awarded in 2018, as well as a recipient of the Higher Education Teaching Specialist Certificate.

 Through these degrees, she obtained experience with patient care and education as well as an understanding of the necessity of respecting patient experience and symptoms.